anastasiia-slv/jabberwocky-sentence-generator/README.md

 **Note**: Do not attempt to run it on Google Colab, as the newest Python version used there will not support the code.

-**Note**: Running Scripts with a GUI on MacOS within a virtual environment produces an error.\
+**Note**: Running scripts with a GUI on MacOS within a virtual environment produces an error.\
 To avoid this, first install the python.app binary/wxPython:
 ```
 conda install python.app